 The Company continuously monitors its cash outflows and seeks opportunities to minimize all costs, to the extent possible, especially general and administrative expenses.
-In that regard, following the outbreak of COVID-19, the entire senior management team undertook a temporary 50% reduction in their salaries.

 The Company's use of cash is currently, and is expected to continue to be, focused on funding its general corporate expenditures and the development of the Project.